NEMETHY: The riskiest macroeconomic environment of the 21st Century!

 - The European Central Bank is in a “damned if you do, damned if you don’t” dilemma.
 It desperately needs to raise interest rates.
 However, raising interest rates would put strain on the periphery (e.g. Italy) and further dampen GDP growth.

-- On top of all this, we have the consequences and uncertainties from the Covid-19 pandemic and the Ukraine War.
+- On top of all this, we have the consequences and uncertainties from the coronavirus (COVID-19) pandemic and the Ukraine War.
 Epidemiologists are again raising concerns about the newest variants, while Putin just keeps escalating.

 - The above list is far from exhaustive.
 There are many other vulnerabilities.
-Certain European banks have equity to asset ratios below 3%.
+Certain European banks have equity-to-asset ratios below 3%.
 Demonstrations are going on by deposit holders in China who cannot withdraw deposits since April.
-Meanwhile, Evergrande’s default on over $300 billion of debt continues to work its way through the system.
+Meanwhile, Evergrande’s default on over $300bn of debt continues to work its way through the system.

 Much is already breaking.
 The economy is rapidly decelerating.
 In the US, Q1 2022 came in at -1.6% growth; the Atlanta Fed estimates Q2 growth at -2.1%.
 (Two negative growth quarters make a recession).
 Danger signals, such as inversion of yield curves and reverse repos at new records, are flashing.